symfony/symfony-docs/frontend/asset_mapper.rst

 JSX *can* be compiled directly to a native JavaScript file but if you're using a lot of JSX, you'll probably want to use a tool like :ref:`Encore <frontend-webpack-encore>`.
-See the `UX React Documentation`_ for more details about using with AssetMapper.
+See the `UX React Documentation`_ for more details about using with the AssetMapper component.

-Vue files *can* be written in native JavaScript, and those *will* work with AssetMapper.
-But you cannot write single-file components (i.e. ``.vue`` files) with AssetMapper, as those must be used in a build system.
-See the `UX Vue.js Documentation`_ for more details about using with AssetMapper.
+Vue files *can* be written in native JavaScript, and those *will* work with the AssetMapper component.
+But you cannot write single-file components (i.e. ``.vue`` files) with component, as those must be used in a build system.
+See the `UX Vue.js Documentation`_ for more details about using with the AssetMapper component.

 .. _asset-mapper-tailwind:

 Using Tailwind CSS
 ------------------

-Want to use the `Tailwind`_ CSS framework in AssetMapper?
+Want to use the `Tailwind`_ CSS framework with the AssetMapper component?
 No problem.
 First, install the ``tailwindcss`` binary.
 This can be installed via npm (run ``npm --init`` if you don't already have a ``package.json`` file):

 .. code-block:: terminal